gambinish/gambinish/README.md

 ### Hi there 👋

 My name is Nick, and I'm a software engineer :nerd_face: with an MBA degree :mortar_board:.
-Currently building web and mobile applications [@sudokrew](https://www.sudokrew.com/) and teaching full-stack development [@trilogyed](https://www.trilogyed.com/)
+Currently building games [@conceptarthouse](https://www.conceptarthouse.com/) and teaching full-stack development [@trilogyed](https://www.trilogyed.com/)

-I am interested in crypto and cloud infrastructure.
+I am interested in crypto, gaming, and cloud infrastructure (not necessarily in that order).
 I write lots of JavaScript, TypeScript, and Node.js.

-Feel free to [connect](https://www.linkedin.com/in/nicholas-gambino/), I love talking about tech, opportunity, and the future! :rocket:
+Feel free to [connect](https://www.linkedin.com/in/nicholas-gambino/), I love talking about the future! :rocket:

 <!--
 **gambinish/gambinish** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.